joergmlpts/olympus-wifi/README.md

 # Olympus Wifi-Enabled Camera on Linux, macOS and Windows

 Some Olympus cameras have wifi capability.
 Photos can be downloaded from them;
-they also have remote control capabilities: the live camera picture is transmitted and they take pictures and modify settings via wifi.
+they can also remote control the camera: the live camera picture is transmitted and they take pictures and modify settings via wifi.

 This repository provides Python code to connect to a wifi-enabled Olympus camera, set the camera's date and time, download images, watch the live camera view in a window, take a picture, modify camera settings, and turn the camera off.
-Moreover, command-line arguments allow to send all user-supplied commands to the camera.
+Moreover, command-line arguments allow to send user-specific commands to the camera.

 ## Connect Camera to Wifi